wp-plugins/woocommerce-attributes-menu-manager/readme.txt

 `Products ==> Attributes Menu Manager`

 == Screenshots ==
-1. Plugin Menu
+1. Plugin Settings Menu
-2. Plugin Settings Page
+2. Settings Page
+3. WooCommerce New Attribute Form [Dont Forget To Check Enable Archives]
-3. WP Menu Page
+4. WordPress Admin Menu Page

 == Installation ==
 = Minimum Requirements =

-* WordPress 3.8 or greater
+* WordPress version 3.8 or greater
 * PHP version 5.2.4 or greater
 * MySQL version 5.0 or greater
+* WooCommerce version 2.3.2 or greater
 = Automatic installation =

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't need to leave your web browser.
 To do an automatic install of WooCommerce Attributes Menu Manager, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.